ibressler/ibressler.github.io/content/privacy.en.md

 Our data protection notices may also contain further details on the retention and deletion of data, which take priority for the respective processing operations.

+## Einsatz von Cookies {#m134}

+Cookies are small text files or other memory tags that store information on end devices and read information from the end devices.
+For example, to store the login status in a user account, a shopping cart content in an e-shop, the content accessed or functions used of an online offer.
+Cookies can further be used for various purposes, e.g. for purposes of functionality, security and comfort of online offers as well as the creation of analyses of visitor flows.

+**Notes on consent:** We use cookies in accordance with legal requirements.
+Therefore, we obtain prior consent from users, except where it is not required by law.
+In particular, consent is not required if the storage and reading of information, including cookies, is absolutely necessary to provide the user with a telemedia service (i.e. our online offering) that they have expressly requested.
+The revocable consent will be clearly communicated to the users and will contain the information about the respective cookie use.

+**Notes on legal bases under data protection law:** The legal basis under data protection law on which we process users' personal data using cookies depends on whether we ask users for consent.
+If users consent, the legal basis for processing their data is their declared consent.
+Otherwise, the data processed with the help of cookies is processed on the basis of our legitimate interests (e.g. in the business operation of our online offer and improvement of its usability) or, if this is done in the context of the performance of our contractual obligations, if the use of cookies is necessary to fulfill our contractual obligations.
+For which purposes the cookies are processed by us, we clarify in the course of this privacy policy or in the context of our consent and processing processes.

+**Storage duration:** In terms of storage duration, the following types of cookies are distinguished:

+- **Temporary cookies (also: session cookies):** Temporary cookies are deleted at the latest after a user has left an online offer and closed his end device (e.g. browser or mobile application).
+- **Permanent cookies:** Permanent cookies remain stored even after the end device is closed.
+For example, the login status can be saved or preferred content can be displayed directly when the user visits a website again.
+Likewise, user data collected with the help of cookies can be used for reach measurement.
+Unless we provide users with explicit information about the type and storage duration of cookies (e.g., when obtaining consent), users should assume that cookies are permanent and that the storage period can be up to two years.

+**General information on revocation and objection (opt-out):** Users can revoke the consents they have given at any time and also file an objection to processing in accordance with the legal requirements in Art.
+21 DSGVO.
+Users can also declare their objection via their browser settings, e.g. by deactivating the use of cookies (although this may also limit the functionality of our online services).
+An objection to the use of cookies for online marketing purposes can also be made via the websites {{< newtabref href="https://optout.aboutads.info" title="https://optout.aboutads.info" >}} und {{< newtabref href="https://www.youronlinechoices.com" title="https://www.youronlinechoices.com" >}}.

+**Further guidance on processing operations, procedures and services:**

+- **Processing of cookie data on the basis of consent:** We use a cookie consent management procedure in the context of which the consent of users to the use of cookies, or the processing and providers named in the cookie consent management procedure, can be obtained and managed and revoked by users.
+Here, the declaration of consent is stored in order not to have to repeat its query and to be able to prove the consent in accordance with the legal obligation.
+The storage can take place on the server side and/or in a cookie (so-called opt-in cookie, or with the help of comparable technologies), in order to be able to assign the consent to a user or their device.
+Subject to individual information on the providers of cookie management services, the following information applies: The duration of the storage of consent can be up to two years.
+A pseudonymous user identifier is created and stored with the time of consent, information on the scope of consent (e.g., which categories of cookies and/or service providers), as well as the browser, system and end device used.

 ## Provision of the online offer and web hosting {#m225}

 In order to provide our online offer securely and efficiently, we use the services of one or more web hosting providers from whose servers (or servers managed by them) the online offer can be accessed.
 For these purposes, we may use infrastructure and platform services, computing capacity, storage space and database services, as well as security services and technical maintenance services.